A reconstruction of what Ani might have looked like.

 A DRAWING DEPICTING A RECONSTRUCTION OF ANI

-In Armenia it is forbidden to take photographs of Ani from the Armenian side of the border.
-It is also forbidden to take photographs of the two reproductions of Ani in Yerevan: the three-dimensional model of the ruins of Ani, on display within the State Museum of Armenian History, and the drawing depicting Ani as it might have appeared before its fall, on display within the Architecture museum.
+In Armenia it is forbidden (by the Russian Army border guards) to take photographs of Ani from the Armenian side of the border.
+It is also forbidden to take photographs of the two reproductions of Ani in Yerevan: the three-dimensional model of the ruins of Ani that is on display within the State Museum of Armenian History, and the drawing depicting Ani as it might have appeared before its fall that is on display within the Architecture Museum.

-However, I recently braved the Architecture Museum's harridan of a gatekeeper to take the following photographs.
+However, I was able to brave the Architecture Museum's harridan of a gatekeeper to snatch the following photographs.
 I do not know the history of this very large and detailed drawing, or who created it.
-It may have been produced in connection with the 1000th anniversary of the completion of the Cathedral of Ani (the drawing appears in the design of the Armenian postage stamp issued to commemorate that event).
+It may have been produced in connection with the 1000th anniversary of the completion of the Cathedral of Ani because the drawing appears in the design of the Armenian postage stamp issued to commemorate that event.

 Click inside the red rectangles to get a detailed view of that section of the drawing.